Preamble to the Constitution of India: Sovereign

 Sovereign means the independent authority of a state—that it has the power to legislate on any subject; and that it is not subject to the control of any other state or external power.

 According to the preamble, the constitution of India has been pursuance of the solemn resolution of the people of India to constitute India into a 'Sovereign Socialist Secular Democratic Republic', and to secure well-defined objects set forth in the preamble.
 Sovereignty denotes supreme and ultimate power.
 It may be real or normal, legal or political, individual or pluralistic.

 Sovereignty, in short, means the independent authority of a state.
 It has two aspects- external and internal.
 External sovereignty means the independence of a state of the will of other states, in her conduct with other states in the committee of nations.
 The external sovereignty of India means that it can acquire foreign territory and also cede any part of the Indian territory, subject to limitations (if any) imposed by the constitution.
 On the other hand, internal sovereignty refers to the relationship between the states and the individuals within its territory.
 Internal sovereignty relates to internal and domestic affairs, and is divided into four organs, namely, the executive, the legislature, the judiciary and the administrative.

 Socialist

-Before the term was added by the 42nd Amendment in 1976, the Constitution had socialist content in the form of certain Directive Principles of State Policy.
-The term socialist used here refers to social democracy, i.e. achievement of socialist goals through democratic, evolutionary and non-violent means.
-Essentially, it means that (since wealth is generated socially) wealth should be shared equally by society through distributive justice, not concentrated in the hands of few, and that the government should regulate the ownership of land and industry to reduce socio-economic inequalities.
+The term "Socialist" was added by the 42nd Amendment in 1976.
+"Socialist" used here refers to social democracy, i.e. achievement of socialist goals through democratic, evolutionary and non-violent means.
+Essentially, it means that wealth should be shared equally by society through distributive justice, not concentrated in the hands of few, and that the government should regulate the ownership of land and industry to reduce socio-economic inequalities.
+B. R. Ambedkar, a politician and jurist opposed the inclusion of the term "Socialist" in the Preamble of the constitution on the grounds that the constitution should not prescribe a particular social and economic system to future generations.
+He argued that the people should remain free to determine the social and economic organizations of the nation through democratic processes, since such policies are subject to change according to the preferences and circumstances of succeeding generations.
+Secondly, he regarded the inclusion of the term to be superflous since the part IV of the Constitution, also known as, the Directive Principles of State Policy contained provisions which according to him are explicitly socialist in nature.